Theo Theophanous: Exit from politics

 In December 2008 Theo Theophanous resigned as a Minister in the Brumby Government as a result of impending court proceedings based on an allegation by a woman living in Greece of an incident of rape 10 years earlier.

 On 24 July 2009, the charge against him was dismissed after the magistrate ruled that 'the prosecution's case was not sustainable on the evidence at any level" and that it lacked "credibility, reliability and truthfulness".
 The magistrate criticized the complainant for "possible coercion" of witnesses and the Victoria Police for "benign acceptance of her allegations without objectivity", describing the complainant's evidence as "unreliable" and "concocted".

 Theophanous subsequently asked the Greek authorities to pursue charges of criminal defamation against the complainant in an Athens court, claiming the woman had concocted the allegation in an attempt to gain financial benefit.
 The court found the complainant guilty and sentenced her to 3 years jail (suspended).
 An appeal was filed in October 2010 which was subsequently heard in a superior Athens court, however the original conviction for criminal defamation was upheld albeit with a reduced 2 years sentence.

 Theophanous sought an adjudication from the Australian Press Council in relation to articles published in The Age newspaper which he claimed were false and based in part on an undisclosed conflict of interest by Age journalist Carolyn Webb who was a friend of the complainant.
 The Australian Press Council upheld the major complaints by Theophanous and their findings were made public on 30 July 2010.
 The Age newspaper and Victoria Police were subsequently criticised by the Herald Sun.
 This was followed by further critical comment published by the VexNews website.

 Theo Theophanous resigned from Parliament in February 2010 after 22 years of public service.

 Post-political career

 Since leaving politics, Theo Theophanous has served on the board of National Information Communication Technology Australia (NICTA) and the Metropolitan Planning Authority (MPA) Board.
 He was appointed Ambassador on charitable basis for the Baker IDI Heart and Diabetes Institute.
 Theophanous is an active political and social commentator in major Australian newspapers.

 Theophanous has contributed op-eds in journals such as the Sydney Morning Herald, The Age, The Herald Sun, Cyprus Mail, and Neos Kosmos.

+In 2023 Theophanous resigned from the board of the Victorian State Trustees after an Independent Broad-based Corruption Commission investigation found he had behaved improperly in lobbying for a Chinese consortium.

+Family

+Theophanous' brother Andrew Theophanous was a former Labor federal politician.
+Theo's daughter Kat Theophanous is the state Labor member for Northcote since 2018.